open-cloud/open-cloud.github.io.old/4_notes.md

 4. Upgraded to OpenStack Kilo.
 Support for Kilo's domain feature is not yet available.

-5. Replace Observer framework Synchronizer framework, as described in the [Adding Services to XOS](../2_developer/#adding-services) section of the Developer's Guide.
+5. Replace Synchronizer framework, as described in the [Adding Services to XOS](../2_developer/#adding-services) section of the Developer's Guide.
 Support is included for inter-Synchronizer coordination, but with limitations.